codio-content/cs-intro-python-operators/.guides/content/Anagrams-exercise-7401.md

 # More anagrams!

-1. Write a program that reads a word list from a file (see Section [wordlist]) and prints all the sets of words that are anagrams.
+1. Write a program that reads a word list from a file (see Section 9.1) and prints all the sets of words that are anagrams.

     Here is an example of what the output might look like: